 Now that temperatures are on the rise you can begin to put the blankets away and use your leaning ladders for a garden instead.
 Stack those wooden beauties sky-high with all of your favorite greenery.
-And if you don't already own a ladder, check thrift stores for rustic, inexpensive versions, or buy brand-new, like this leaning five-shelf bookcase ($162.99) from Walmart.
+And if you don't already own a ladder, check thrift stores for rustic, inexpensive versions, or buy brand-new.

 2. Turn wine boxes into planters.

 Your evening glass of wine doesn't just help you relax — it can help your garden grow, too.
 Save those wooden wine crates and fill them with dirt to get started on this super-simple gardening project from the blog How the Fudge Do You Garden.
 And bonus: Gardening will also help you unwind, so this DIY is a bona fide win-win.

 Dress up an otherwise-dull white wall by covering it with plants.
 (Just make sure it gets plenty of sun.)
 This hanging planter may require a minimal level of handiwork — at the very least, you'll need a drill and a circular saw — but it's a nifty way to display a ton of herbs or succulents in a small space.
 Check out the step-by-step instructions at HomeMade Modern.

 Get the look: Bamfox Hanging Wall Shelves, $22.99

 4. Root plants in water.

 If the thought of having to get your hands a little dirty with soil and fertilizer is not your idea of a good time, then this low-maintenance idea is definitely for you.
 Simply find a plant that you like, snip a piece at the base of the leaf, bring it home, and add it to a glass vase filled with spring water.
 The only thing left to do, is sit back, and watch it grow.

 Get the look: CB2 Florence Brass and Glass Vase, $24.95